Get industry leading matching in 3 easy steps…

 This approach is prone to missing matches and delivering “false positives” – records that are incorrectly identified as matches.
 Unlike product codes, order numbers etc., contact names and addresses often have several acceptable forms so that standardisation to a single form is not always possible or desirable.
 What’s more, most people have more than one phone number and many have multiple email addresses, with different numbers/emails being used for differing purposes.

-This is why solutions that need standardised data and rely on extended match keys miss a lot of good matches.
+This is why solutions that need standardised data and rely on lengthy match keys miss a lot of good matches.

 How to Enjoy Next-Level Matching with matchIT On Demand